cashonize/android-app/README.md

 ### Differences with the webwallet

 The app does not have the 'createTokens' functonality and does not display the github repo on the footer of each page.
-The Cashonize app uses the Preferences API instead of local storage to keep items configures on the settings page.
+The Cashonize app uses Capacitor Plugins for things like clipboard functionality & storing preferences.

 ### Run App